Hannah's Desk

-Fall City, Washington — about thirty miles east of Seattle, population not much to speak of — is where I grew up after my family moved from Australia, and where I’ve landed again, at least for now, after finishing my master’s at Trinity College Dublin.
-It’s a strange thing, returning to a small town after years spent in Los Angeles, New York, Tunis, Dublin, and Palermo — but it’s been a useful place to think about what comes next.
+Fall City, Washington - about thirty miles east of Seattle, population not much to speak of - is where I grew up after my family moved from Australia, and where I’ve landed again, at least for now.
+It’s a strange thing, returning to a small town after years spent in Los Angeles, New York, Tunis, Dublin, and Palermo - but it’s been a useful place to think about what comes next.

 Growing Up Here

 I attended Mount Si High School, where I graduated with honors and first started to channel the curiosity that had followed me from Australia into something more structured.
-High school is where I began engaging seriously with history and politics — not just as subjects but as lenses for understanding why the world looks the way it does.
-The Pacific Northwest is a particular kind of place to develop that sensibility: progressive in its self-image, complicated in its history, surrounded by landscapes that make you feel both very small and very present.
+High school is where I began engaging seriously with history and politics.
+I developed strong passions for my AP history classes and remember the thrill I felt when I finally got to take AP Comparative Government and Politics my senior year.
+I developed strong research and communication skills through my time on the speech and debate team, found my voice (quite literally) on the stage with the choir, and learned to work through fear and mental blocks in pole vault.
+The Pacific Northwest, and Snoqualmie Valley especially, is a particular kind of place to develop that sensibility: progressive in its self-image, complicated in its history, surrounded by landscapes that make you feel both very small and very present.

 Coming Back